pkt-cash/ns-projects/projects/2021_05_09_user_operated_internet_fund.md

 * Each call having 2 month long submission window
 * And final notice of acceptance 6 to 8 weeks after call deadline

-Milestone 1 will be a setup milestone with minimal expenditure and no additional funds requested.
+Milestone 1 will be a setup milestone with minimal expenditure.
+We seek to bootstrap a small call round for the fund with a deadline of June 1st 2021 (which would give candicate projects a week to submit).
+Given the expected limited number of projects submitting at such short notice, no additional funds should be required.

 After Milestone 4, there will be subsequent milestones until all funds have been allocated.